Carrooi/Node-EasyConfiguration/README.md

 	+ Repaired some bugs with merging

 * 1.3.0
-	+ Whole module is rewriten
+	+ Whole module is rewritten

 * 1.2.0
 	+ Trying other external modules for merging